 “See?
 If you make coffee this strong, then we can certainly use you at the practice.
 It might be a way to make some more money?”
 Abigail’s eyes were encouraging.

 “Ah,” Anna blinked for a moment.
 The thought of getting another job seemed impossible right now.
-She only had a small herd of horses, but they were traditional Morgans, and they had three foals this spring gone.
+She only had a small herd of horses, but they were traditional Morgans, and they’d had three foals this spring gone.
 Anna knew she needed to keep an eye on their development.
 Then there were chickens that constantly needed feeding and fencing from the cougars and coyotes, as well as the two aging nanny goats…

 “Okay, I can see your answer already,” Abigail laughed once more.
 Anna admired her friend for that; she was practical and direct, and able to switch between professionalism to a cheery nature in the space of seconds.
-It was probably what made her Cheyenne’s most sought-after doctor.
+It was probably what made her patients in Cheyenne think so highly of her.

 “Thank you, honestly… If I had any more time at all, I think I would take the offer,” Anna said.

 Anna’s heart fluttered once again.
 It did that every time she lied to herself.
-The real reason she didn’t want to work at the surgery with Abigail was that she would be forced to see, every day, the terrible effects that new railroad was having.
+The real reason she didn’t want to work at the surgery with Abigail was that she would be forced every day to see the terrible effects that new railroad was having.

 Accidents.
 Exhaustion.
 Crushed limbs like the man last night.
 Overwork.
 Fights between the workers.
 Sometimes even worse things…

-Like the explosion that had taken Jakob.
+Like the explosion that had taken Jacob.

 Anna felt a surge of hot and hungry anger rush through her.
 It was so strong that she had to put her coffee cup down for fear of spilling it.
-The explosion had been an accident, the railway had said.
+The explosion had been an accident according to Union Pacific, the company who were building the railway..
 The demolitions team had used two much dynamite.
-Jakob must have not heard the order to stay off the trestle bridge.
+Jacob must have not have heard the order to stay off the trestle bridge.
 The blast that should have cleared the gully of debris had gone off in the wrong place.

 There were too many conflicting stories about what had happened, and even now, six months later, Anna was still to find a story that made sense.

-Jakob was a thoughtful man.
+Jacob was a thoughtful man.
 He wouldn’t have been so stupid as to walk out onto a bridge that was about to explode!
 Why had they tried to blow up their own bridge anyway?

-Accidents, accidents, miscommunication, tiredness, sloppy workmanship… That was all that the railway had said.
+Accidents, accidents, miscommunication, tiredness, sloppy workmanship… That was all that the workers had said.
 Anna didn’t like it, and she could smell the fear in Frederick Hayes when she threatened to sue the Union Pacific.

 Not that she had anywhere near the sort of money to even attempt legal action!